Hire undefined on eSpeakers Marketplace

 Why this book still matters

-Although published in 2018, the core message is more relevant than ever:
+Although published in 2018, the core message is more relevant than ever: successful projects depend on human motivation, not just Gantt charts.

 This book forms the foundation for: